clusterlink-net/clusterlink/website/content/en/docs/tutorials/iperf.md

     ```sh
     clusterlink create fabric
-    clusterlink create peer-cert --name peer1
+    clusterlink create peer-cert --name client
     ```

     Server cluster:

     ```sh
-    clusterlink create peer-cert --name peer2
+    clusterlink create peer-cert --name server
     ```

-    For more details about fabric and peer concepts see [ClusterLink Concepts](https://github.com/clusterlink-net/clusterlink/docs/concepts/)
+    For more details about fabric and peer concepts see [ClusterLink Core Concepts](https://clusterlink.net/docs/concepts/).

 1. Deploy ClusterLink on each cluster:

     Client cluster:

     ```sh
-    clusterlink deploy peer --name peer1 --autostart --ingress=NodePort --ingress-port=30443
+    clusterlink deploy peer --name client --autostart --ingress=NodePort --ingress-port=30443
     ```

     Server cluster:

     ```sh
-    clusterlink deploy peer --name peer2 --autostart --ingress=NodePort --ingress-port=30443
+    clusterlink deploy peer --name server --autostart --ingress=NodePort --ingress-port=30443
     ```

+    {{< notice info >}}
-    Note: In this example, we use NodePort to create an external access point for the Kind clusters.
+    In this example, we use NodePort to create an external access point for the Kind clusters.
 By default `deploy peer` creates an ingress of type LoadBalancer, which is more suitable for Kubernetes clusters running in the cloud.
+    {{< /notice >}}

 1. Check that ClusterLink controlplane and dataplane are Running.
     Client cluster: